TAVP: Task-Adaptive Visual Prompt for Cross-domain Few-shot Segmentation: Introduction

 \section{Introduction}

-Traditional deep networks have relied heavily on extensive annotated data to achieve high precision performance \cite{chen2014semantic}.
-However, data annotation is a time-consuming task that requires significant human resources, especially for the segmentation of intensive pixel-level annotation tasks like medical images and remote sensing images.
-Therefore, Few-shot semantic segmentation (FSS) was introduced to narrow this gap \cite{wang2019panet}, aiming to reduce the need for labeling.
-Besides, most of the few-shot learning (FL) methods mainly focus on learning the relationship between support and query sets within the same domain, which always requires fine-tuning on the target domain.
-The features extracted on the high level are class-agnostic but lack domain generalization, meaning that FL methods have the ability for new category generation but perform worse on new domain generation.
+\IEEEPARstart{T}{raditional} deep networks relied heavily on extensive annotated data to achieve high precision performance \cite{chen2014semantic}.
+However, data annotation is a time-consuming task that requires substantial human resources, particularly for intensive pixel-level annotation tasks such as medical image and remote sensing image segmentation.
+Therefore, Few-shot semantic segmentation (FSS) was introduced to narrow this gap \cite{wang2019panet}, aiming to reduce the need for labelling.
+Besides, most of the few-shot learning (FL) methods mainly focus on learning the relationship between support and query within the same domain, which always requires fine-tuning on the target domain \cite{TIAN2024110091,10145054}.
+The high-level features extracted are class-agnostic but lack domain generalization, meaning that while FL methods are capable of generating new categories, they perform poorly in generating new domains.
 The previous methods have limitations in that input-space-based enhancement requires expert knowledge to design enhancement functions, while feature-based enhancement usually relies on complex adversarial training \cite{guan2021domain}.
-Thus, Cross-domain Few-shot Segmentation (CD-FSS) \cite{lei2022cross} came up for solving segmentation tasks on medical, remote sensing, and other images, and four typical cross-domain data sets are illustrated in Figure \ref{fig1}.
+Thus, Cross-domain Few-shot Segmentation (CD-FSS) \cite{lei2022cross} came up for solving segmentation tasks on medical, remote sensing, and other images.